ferrous-systems/unsize-experiments/README.md

     - Only the last field of `Foo` has a type involving `T`.
     - `Bar<T>: ConstUnsize<Bar<U>>`, where `Bar<T>` stands for the actual type of that last field.

+There is actually another impl the compiler emits which is used for trait upcasting (unstable feature), interestingly though, this one we cannot replace with `ConstUnsize` as upcasting might need to access the vtable of the subtrait!
+So here we have to emit an impl that uses `StableUnsize`.

+These compiler provided implementations have very rought impl skeletons written in pseudorust at the end of the [unsize.rs](src/unsize.rs) file.

 open questions:
     - Should it be allowed to change the target address, that is does `Unsize` make sense or is `StableUnsize` and `ConstUnsize` all that we need?
 Disallowing this would prevent `Vec<T>: [T]` as well as some other class of implementations (see for example the test `fixed_str_dyn_len` in [tests.rs](src/tests.rs))
     - Do the functions on the traits make sense as defined?